alimanfoo/vcfnp/README.rst

 vcfnp
 =====

-Load data from a VCF (variant call file) into numpy arrays, and (optionally) from there into an HDF5 file.
+Load data from a VCF (variant call format) file into numpy arrays, and (optionally) from there into an HDF5 file.

 Installation